 The bedroom is a unique space because it is truly your own.
 Unlike most of a home, it is a private space for you to get away to and recharge.
 The design should reflect your personal style and bring a sense of calm each time you enter the room.
-The pieces in it should offer both form and function.
+To create a relaxing bedroom atmosphere, the pieces in your place should offer both form and function.
 Sure, a bed and night table are a must, but what else is essential for elevating your bedroom from standard to fit for a king or queen?
 Here, we take a look at other key pieces to take yours to the next level.

 Nothing makes a bed look more put together than a headboard.
 It can transform a simple mattress and box spring into a statement.
 Functionally, it protects the wall behind the bed, but what it does to the styling of any chic bed makes it stands out.
 With so many options available, it offers a way to elevate your average bed into something more upscale.
 Plush, fabric headboards convey an inviting warmth and give you added cushion when sitting upright.
 Looking for something more textural and organic?
 A reclaimed wood headboard will add both.
 Maybe you have a flair for the modern?
 Try leather to add a sleek, contemporary element.

 Now that you have taken care of the top of the bed, it is time to think about the bottom.
 A bench placed at the foot of the bed is a great addition.
 It gives you a place to put on shoes, a luggage rack, and a spot to lay out clothes or hold extra blankets.
 If storage is at a premium, select one with cubbies or drawers.
 Again, here is a chance to amp up your style and add to the look of the room whether that be rustic raw wood, upholstered, or painted.